thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 date: 2017-04-18 14:00:00
 ---

-These days people ask me "_where_ are you at the moment?" rather than "_what_ are you up to?" and for a good reason: I have not had a home between January and April 2017.
+These days people ask me "_where_ are you at the moment?" rather than "_what_ are you up to?" and for a good reason: I have not had a home since January 2017 (up until April).

-This experience helped me tame something I have feared for a while: living without a home and without an income but a 30 litres backpack.
+This experience helped me tame something I have feared for a while: living without a home and an income but with a 30 litres backpack.

 <!--more-->